BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/the_free_peoples.md

 - Resistant to Magic
 - Throw Stones (range 8", Strength 1)

-**ACTIVE/PASSIVE RULES**
+- **Head Shirriff** `PASSIVE`

-- **Head Shirriff** `PASSIVE` - Holfoot, and any Hobbit Shirriffs (including Robin Smallburrow) within 3" of him, do not suffer the -1 penalty to their Duel Roll for using their hand-and-a-half weapon as a two-handed weapon.
+Holfoot, and any Hobbit Shirriffs (including Robin Smallburrow) within 3" of him, do not suffer the -1 penalty to their Duel Roll for using their hand-and-a-half weapon as a two-handed weapon.

 </div>